Experienced Team of Personal Injury Attorneys Serving Injury Victims in the Federal Way Area

 The area features two major botanical gardens, the exotic Pacific Bonsai Museum, and an abundance of neighborhood parks and playgrounds that are more than ample for a town its size.
 Outdoor activities are popular, since Federal Way enjoys a relatively warm climate (especially considering its latitude).
 Wild Waves and Enchanted Village remains the Seattle area’s only permanent theme park.

 Like the rest of King County, residents, visitors and those just passing through Federal Way enjoy access to highway, airport, and commuter rail networks.
 Interstate 5 and Pacific Highway both run through the area.
 Unfortunately, accidents are common along the highway.

 When a catastrophic accident happens, regardless of whether it involves a two-car collision or tumbling down a flight of stairs, you might not know where to turn.
 All of the sudden the world seems to be crashing down on you as physical pain, emotional distress, and serious financial issues hit you all at once.

-The personal injury/wrongful death lawyers Brett McCandlis Brown & Conner have represented hundreds of clients under just these circumstances, and we specialize in guiding you through these difficult days until you receive every penny that you are entitled to.
-We will take care of financial matters for you, so that you can fully concentrate on your recovery.
+The Federal Way personal injury lawyers at Brett McCandlis Brown & Conner PLLC have represented hundreds of clients under just these circumstances, and we specialize in guiding you through these difficult days until you receive every penny that you are entitled to.
+Our lawyers will take care of financial matters for you, so that you can fully concentrate on your recovery.

 Frequently Asked Questions (FAQs)